 Additionally, advisors maintain collaborative relationships across campus and work in conjunction with others across campus and in the Center for Student Excellence to monitor student progress.

-The Bachelor of General Studies degree program requires a total of 45 hours of upper level courses (300-400).
-At least 15 hours of upper level MUST be in the major concentration group; the remaining 30 hours can be any course at the upper level.
+The Bachelor of General Studies degree program requires a total of 36 hours of upper level courses (300-400) as of the 2018-2019 catalogue.
+At least 15 hours of upper level MUST be in the major concentration group; the remaining 21 hours can be any course at the upper level.
 Refer to the course catalogue for course descriptions and prerequisites.

 Thirty (30) hours in a Major Concentration group with a minimum of 15 hours at the 300/400 level.